 - The loan-to-value

 We work with 25 mortgage lenders.
-This is only the top 5 for financing 100% loan-to-value.
+This is the top 10 when financing 100% loan-to-value.

 Advantages of a longer fixed period